benjamintanweihao/VivianBalakrishnan.github.io/_posts/2015-05-06-why-smart-nation.md

 ---
 published: true
-title: Why Smart Nation?
+title: Why a Smart Nation?
 Because we have to ride a new wave of technology every fifty years
 author: Vivian.Balakrishnan
 layout: post
 permalink: /2015/05/06/Why-Smart-Nation/